 Talk to the doctor or specialist about the benefits, risks, and side effects of treatment.
 Children who have mental health problems should be assessed regularly.

 Questions to ask your doctor

 - Why does my child get so angry?

 - What should I do if I’m concerned about my child’s behavior?

-- What types of activities will help my child manage their anger?
+- What can I do to help my child manage his or her anger?

 - Is my child more likely to have a mental health condition if I do or it runs in our family?

 - What treatment options are best for my child?